Dr Teresa Leung

 MBBS FRACP FRCPA

-Dr Teresa Leung is a general haematologist with a broad range of clinical experience, particularly in the field of malignant haematology.
+Dr Teresa Leung is a general haematologist with a broad range of clinical Haematology experiences.
 She obtained her Bachelor of Medicine from the University of Melbourne, and undertook her haematology training at institutions including Austin Hospital, (clinical and diagnostic laboratory haematology), as well as the Royal Melbourne Hospital (clinical haematology and bone marrow transplant service).

-Dr Leung has a passion for teaching and clinical research, and has produced several publications together with her trainees.
-She is also an executive member of Northern Hospital’s Senior Medical Staff Association, as well as a mentor for junior medical staff and medical students from University of Melbourne.
+Dr Leung has a passion for teaching and clinical research, and has produced several publications together with her trainees, as well as serving as a mentor for junior medical staff and medical students from University of Melbourne.

 Dr Leung is pleased to see referrals on both malignant and non-malignant blood disorders, as well as provide advice on abnormal haematological investigations.